AP Exclusive: Polish opposition senator hacked with spyware - NewsBreak

 Brejza has kept the ruling Law and Justice party on its heels since it won power in 2015.
 For example, he has exposed large bonuses paid to senior government officials.
 In another case, he revealed that the postal service sent tens of thousands of dollars to a company tied to ruling party leader Jaroslaw Kaczynski.
 Brejza fears the hacking could have compromised whistleblowers who had reached out to him with evidence.

-NSO Group is facing daunting financial and legal challenges — including the threat of default on more than $300 million in debt — after governments used Pegasus spyware to spy on dissidents, journalists, diplomats and human rights activists from countries including Saudi Arabia, the United Arab Emirates, Mexico and the United States, whose blacklisting has effectively barred U.S. companies from supplying technology to the Israeli firm.
+NSO Group is facing daunting financial and legal challenges — including the threat of default on more than $300 million in debt — after governments used Pegasus spyware to spy on dissidents, journalists, diplomats and human rights activists from countries including Saudi Arabia, the United Arab Emirates, Mexico and the United States.
+The U.S. blacklisting of NSO has effectively barred U.S. companies from supplying technology to the Israeli firm.

 Apple sued NSO last month, bent on halting the violation of its operating systems with exploits including a so-called zero-click hack that can compromise a device with no user interaction.
 Apple alerted scores of users worldwide that they had been hacked.
 In 2019, Facebook sued the Israeli firm over allegations of hacking its globally popular WhatsApp messenger app.